hkirk/ST2ITS2_Material/slide_server/slides/Week 4/exceptions.md

 ### Finally

-* Make sure you execute some code even if error occur
+* Force execution of code even when an error occur

 ```csharp [1,4,9-13]
 MemoryStream stream = null;